Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    HTTP-handler `LessAssetHandler`, which is responsible for text output of translated LESS-asset.

-   BundleTransformer.Less does not support: the string interpolation in file paths and loading of plugins.
+   BundleTransformer.Less does not support loading of plugins.

    As a JS-engine is used the JavaScript Engine Switcher library (http://github.com/Taritsyn/JavaScriptEngineSwitcher).
 For correct